mattsah/progress.is-by.us/common/docs/handling-requests/01-routing.md

 $app['router.resolver'] = $broker->make('Example\Router\Resolver');
 ```

-Alternatively, you may with to make the resolver more configurable.
+Alternatively, you may wish to make the resolver more configurable.
 The following line is taken
 from the official controller component:

 ```php